|Exchange:Borsa Italiana (Italian Derivatives Exchange)|

 - Outstanding multi-lingual customer service

 - Auto Trading – AvaTrade provides software solutions that create automatic orders and submit them to the market exchange.

 - Trade on our new innovative app and get push notifications all day long so you never miss an opportunity.

-The FTSE MiB-40 was created in September 2004, superseding the MiB-30.
-At the time the index was overseen by the Standard & Poor’s Group, however in June 2009 it was taken over by the FTSE Group, which is also 100% owned by the Italian Borsa Italiana’s parent company the London Stock Exchange Group.
+The ITALY_40 was created in September 2004, superseding the MiB-30.
+At the time the index was overseen by the Standard & Poor’s Group, however in June 2009 it was taken over by the ITALY_40 Group, which is also 100% owned by the Italian Borsa Italiana’s parent company the London Stock Exchange Group.
 Prior to the transfer the index was known as the S&P/MiB.
-Like many other smaller global indices, the FTSE MiB has a heavy weighting in the financial services and banking industry.
+Like many other smaller global indices, the ITALY_40 has a heavy weighting in the financial services and banking industry.

-What is the best way to trade the FTSE MiB?
+- What is the best way to trade the ITALY_40?

 Make your deposit today, start trading with as little as and enjoy competitive spreads, automated trading solutions and other various benefits!